lightninglabs/lightning-dev-site/_pages/overview.md

 since if an invoice for a good or service is not fulfilled within the given timeframe, a new one should be generated.

-Other possibly unexpected rules include that the payee should accept up the twice the amount encoded in the transaction, so that the payer can make payments harder to track by adding in small variations.
+Other possibly unexpected rules include that the payee should accept up to twice the amount encoded in the transaction, so that the payer can make payments harder to track by adding in small variations.